 Your club and the IRFU want you to be safe and have fun through playing rugby.
 In order to do this there may be certain rules you will have to follow.

-• Make sure that you are especially careful with head injuries, watch the IRFU concussion videos so that you get the right help if you get a head injury or so you know how to help a team member if they get a head injury.
+- Make sure that you are especially careful with head injuries, check out the IRFU concussion guidelines so that you get the right help if you get a head injury or so you know how to help a team member if they get a head injury.